By · Co-Founder · 22 min read · Updated

 Key advantages:

-- Texas overtime compliance (FLSA 8-and-80 rule) and CMS CAH requirements are built-in defaults
+• Texas overtime compliance (FLSA overtime thresholds) and CMS CAH requirements are built-in defaults

 Key limitations: